finity69x2/hass-variables/README.md

 ## Set variables from automations

+The variable componet exposes 2 services:
-To update a variables value and/or its attributes you can use the service call `variable.set_variable`
+* `variable.set_variable` can be used to update a variables value and/or its attributes.
+* `variable.set_entity` can be used to update an entity value and/or its attributes.

-The following parameters can be used with this service:
+The following parameters can be used with `variable.set_variable`:

 - __variable: string (required)__
 The name of the variable to update